Cream soda: United Kingdom

 In the UK, A.G.
-Barr and Ben Shaw's (a Cott brand), manufacture their own brands of cream soda, which are both clear and vanilla-flavoured and some supermarket chains sell it under their respective own brands.
+Barr (the Scottish company that makes IRN BRU) and Ben Shaw's (a Cott brand), manufacture their own brands of cream soda, which are both clear and vanilla-flavoured and some supermarket chains sell it under their respective own brands.
+Pepsi has also introduced a cream soda flavoured drink.

 Finland

 A brand called Sun'n Cream Soda is made by Finnish brewery Nokian Panimo.
 They also have a variation called Orange Cream Soda, with a hint of orange taste.

 Asia

 In Hong Kong, the Swire Coca-Cola Company markets a yellow Schweppes Cream Soda.
 Some people enjoy cream soda in a 1:1 ratio with fresh milk.

 In Japan, "cream soda" (クリームソーダ) is a term used for an ice cream float made with melon-flavored soda (メロンソーダ) topped with a scoop of vanilla ice cream.

-In Malaysia, the F&N or Fraser and Neave brand makes a clear ice cream soda.
+In Malaysia, the F&N or Fraser and Neave brand makes a clear ice cream soda that sold in a blue packaging.

 Pakistan's popular brand is Pakola Ice Cream Soda, which is green in color.

 In Sri Lanka, Elephant House Cream Soda is the most popular soft drink.
 Coca-Cola Beverages Sri Lanka launched their newest flavor, Fanta Cream Soda, in July 2009.

 In Thailand, Hale's Trading produces Hale's Blue Boy Brand Cream Soda Flavoured Syrup, a green colored, rose/floral flavored cordial.
-This is mixed 1 part to 4 parts water/soda water to get a cream soda drink, very similar to the South African Creme Soda, or is used as a flavoring in their shaved-ice desserts.
+This is mixed 1 part water to 4 parts soda water to get a cream soda drink, very similar to the South African Creme Soda, or can be used as a flavoring in shaved-ice desserts.
 This syrup is sold worldwide in some Asian food stores.
 PepsiCo's division in Thailand produces a green, cream-flavored soda under their brand name Mirinda.

 In some Arabian countries, Canada Dry offers a cream soda flavor.